E-2 TREATY INVESTORS VISA

 - Advice regarding eligible Investments in a US Enterprise

-- Supporting documents showing evidence of new American business Investment, invoices and contracts
+- Supporting documents showing evidence of new American business Investment,

 - Checklist of documents required and format